bobgeorgethe3rd/freesewing/designs/sammie/README.md

 # @freesewing/sammie

-A Strapless Bodice design for independent use and extension into other desgins
+Sammie strapless bodice design for independent use and extension into other desgins